YousofElsayed/Offline_odometry_Calibration/README.md

 # Robot Simulation and Calibration

-This repository contains code and instructions to run robot simulations in Gazebo, perform sensor calibration, and execute test trajectories using the calibrated values.
+This repository contains code and instructions to run robot simulations in Gazebo, perform calibrations for the kinematic parameters wheelbase and right- and left wheel radii, and execute test trajectories using the calibrated values.

 ## Getting Started